fleetdm/fleet/handbook/engineering/README.md

 ### Postmortem Action Items

-Each action item will have an owner that will be responsible for creating a github issue promptly after the meeting.
-This github issue should be prioritized with the relevant PM and/or engineering manager.
+Each action item will have an owner that will be responsible for creating a Github issue promptly after the meeting.
+This Github issue should be prioritized with the relevant PM and/or engineering manager.

 ## Outages